squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

       - search:
           prebuild_index: true
     ```

     This may be beneficial for large documentation projects served with
     appropriate headers, i.e. `Content-Encoding: gzip`, but benchmarking before
     deployment is recommended.

+    [^1]:
+      The `prebuild_index` feature was deprecated in 7.3.0 and will be removed
+      in 8.x.
+Insiders removed support in 3.0.0 with the advent of the new
+      search plugin.

 _Material for MkDocs doesn't provide official support for the other options of
 this plugin, so they may be supported but might yield unexpected results.